NyamaoGregoryKaiser/Matlab-programming/README.md

 # Matlab-programming
-This is a repsitory containing Matlab solutions for various plots.
+This is a repository containing Matlab solutions for various plots.